callum-hart/immutable-styles/docs/advancedConcepts/strictInheritance.md

   />
 </p>

-With strict inheritance applying `font-size` to a `div` is too vauge.
+With strict inheritance applying `font-size` to a `div` is too vague.
 Instead `font-size` should be applied to a textual element:

 ```jsx
 <div>